copilot-us/.github/profile/README.md

-## Hi there 👋 Check out some of our plugins for ChatGPT!
+## Hi there 👋 Check out some of our productivity AI apps!
 Slava Ukraini!